jd-fj/TreatBox/README.md

 * To run the application, enter `$ dotnet run`
 * Your command line will open a server (likely `http://localhost:5000/`).
 Navigate to this URL in your browser to view the project.

+#### Register and Login
+* To use this app, follow the directions to register an account
+* After registering, login to begin making custom treats and adding flavors

 #### Import Database with SQL Schema
 * Copy and paste the following Schema Create Statement in MySQL Workbench to create this database with it's respective tables.
 ```